Nmurphy4415/content-ops-starter/content/pages/index.md

           Morpheus
         text: >
           We're given one opportunity at this life.
 It's up to us to make the most of it, for ourselves and for everyone around us.
-Let's get that mindset right so all the other changes stick!
         image:
           url: /images/icon3.svg
           altText: Featured icon three